AdrianPietrzak1998/button_library/README.md

 ## Default Time Configurations (Used if `BTN_DEFAULT_INIT` is enabled)

-When `BTN_DEFAULT_INIT` is enabled, the following default times are used for button press actions.
-You can modify these values to adjust the timing behavior of the button.
+When `BTN_DEFAULT_INIT` is enabled, the following default times are used for button press actions during initialization with `ButtonInitKeyDefault`:
 ### 1. **BTN_DEFAULT_TIME_DEBOUNCE**
 - **Description**: Defines the debounce time in milliseconds.
 ### 2. **BTN_DEFAULT_TIME_LONG_PRESS**